6 months in Mexico. What an adventure. A quick re-cap:

 Her latest trick!!
 She stands and she dances!
 Well, dancing is a stretch.
 But she’s pretty excited Look at those strong legs!!!

-I’m shooting a wedding tomorrow, then we’ll be in full ‘getting ready to leave’ mode, which means getting rid of a few things still, planning any last minute beach trips, having lunch with family and spending as much time together as possible (not hard, considering we spend all day in a small house together ).
+I’m shooting a wedding tomorrow, then we’ll be in full ‘getting ready to leave’ mode, which means getting rid of a few things still, planning any last minute beach trips, having lunch with family and spending as much time together as possible (not hard, considering we spend all day in a small house together :P).